-Institute of Theatre and Opera – Page 3 – Fondazione Giorgio Cini
+Institute of Theatre and Opera Archives - Page 3 of 11 - Fondazione Giorgio Cini

 Exhibition “La scena magica.
 L’arte teatrale di Mischa Scandella”